mnbuhl/CrispArchitecture/README.md

 # CrispArchitecture
-Template / Inspiration for creating an ASP.NET Core 5 Web API application following an Onion Architecture

-This project is built with Generic Repository in mind.
+Template / Inspiration for creating an ASP.NET Core 5 Web API following a N-tier architecture This project is built with Generic Repository in mind.

 Project is still being updated.